Mission

 About INWJC

-To show our dedication to education, we give a $1,000 Scholarship to an African-American graduating senior from an area district high school (Spokane Public Schools, Central Valley School District, Mead School District, Cheney School District, Medical Lake School District, West Valley School District, East Valley School District.).
-We hope to be able to award multiple scholarships in the near future because we feel it's important to invest in the excellence of today's youth.
-The Inland Northwest Juneteenth Coalition strives to do its part in the education of young minds so they may strive to higher goals in life and be progressive in their actions.
+To show our dedication to education, We award two annual $500 scholarships to graduating seniors who attended any of the area district high schools (Spokane Public Schools, Central Valley School District, Mead School District, Cheney School District, Medical Lake School District, West Valley School District, East Valley School District.).
+We hope to be able to award larger amounts and multiple scholarships in the future because we feel it's important to invest in the excellence of today's youth.
+INWJC, strives to help with the education of young minds so they may strive for higher goals in life and be progressive in their actions.

-To show our dedication to education, we give a $1,000 Scholarship to an African-American graduating senior from an area district high school (Spokane Public Schools, Central Valley School District, Mead School District, Cheney School District, Medical Lake School District, West Valley School District, East Valley School District.).
-We hope to be able to award multiple scholarships in the near future because we feel it's important to invest in the excellence of today's youth.
-The Inland Northwest Juneteenth Coalition strives to do its part in the education of young minds so they may strive to higher goals in life and be progressive in their actions.
+To show our dedication to education, We award two annual $500 scholarships to graduating seniors who attended any of the area district high schools (Spokane Public Schools, Central Valley School District, Mead School District, Cheney School District, Medical Lake School District, West Valley School District, East Valley School District.).
+We hope to be able to award larger amounts and multiple scholarships in the future because we feel it's important to invest in the excellence of today's youth.
+INWJC, strives to help with the education of young minds so they may strive for higher goals in life and be progressive in their actions.

 "Juneteenth is a day of reflection, a day of renewal, a pride-filled day.
 It is a moment in time taken to appreciate the African American experience.
 It is inclusive of all races, ethnicities and nationalities - as nothing is more comforting than the hand of a friend."

-A 501 (c)(3) Organization
+A 501(C)3 Organization